 The name is pronounced wye-REEkuh, and was originally meant to be spelled Wyreka, but a clerk's error in Sacramento changed the name.
 The town of Yreka lies in the Shasta valley, and Mount Shasta comes into view soon after you head south out of town.
 Shasta is the name of a band of the Wintun tribe, and in Wintun, wai means `north' [see A. L. Kroeber, Handbook of the Indians of California (1925), p.
 356].
 It appears that Wyreka was the Shasta name for what we now call Mt.
 Shasta [Kroeber, p.
 897], with the meaning `north mountain.'

 Martin Gardner reported many years ago that there was a Yreka Bakery in Yreka (on West Miner St.).
-Other less exotic palindromic business names include Lion Oil and Elite Tile.
-After the Yreka Bakery went out of business (in the 1960's), a Yrella Gallery took its place.
+After the Yreka Bakery went out of business in the 1960's, a Yrella Gallery took its place.
 A new Yreka Bakery (a deli) has since opened on the same street.

 The rock group Pep Squad recorded a CD called Yreka Bakery, distributed by the Tooth & Nail label.
 It's not like a vanity press or anything.
 They actually expect to make money doing this stuff.
 It's a big world.
-There's a Noel Anna Leon in Los Angeles.

 Breaking news -- even before it happens, we're on top of the story!